 You can configure XSLT at either the Source or Target Transform.
 The reasons for choosing one or the other are usually due to topographical concerns.
 For this tutorial, it does not matter which we use, so we’ll just arbitrarily choose the Target Transform.

 You now have a variety of options available to you.
-You can type in the name of an existing XSLT file, browse to one, edit a selected one, specify if you wish to cache the XSLT, enable 2.0 support, and even select which XSLT engine to use.
+You can type in the name of an existing XSLT file, browse to one, edit a selected one, specify if you wish to cache the XSLT, and even select which XSLT engine to use.
 Using the defaults for these options is more than sufficient for most transformations regardless of complexity.

 Editing a New Mapping